The Great Wildebeest Migration

 Just because it is the rainy season doesn’t mean it will rain.
 And if it does, it might not be a continual downpour.
 Again, the whims of the wild.

-As an added bonus, catching the lodge off-season means less pricey accommodation.
+As a bonus, catching the lodge off-season means less pricey accommodation.

 Avoiding tourists is more of a challenge in the Mara, the reserve is smaller and as soon as the herds arrive, so do the crowds.
 The trick here is to stay in one of the private conservancies bordering the reserve.
 They are close enough to make day trips to see the herds doable, and it means fewer crowds back at camp.
 These private conservancies can offer activities not permitted in the parks, such as night drives and bush walks.